josh-helpert/elder/docs/syntax.markdown

 ------------------------------------------------------------------------------------------------------------

 There is only one syntax for comments `//`.

-Like most choices, this syntax serves multiple purposes and is done for consistency across codebases to avoid inconsequential variants and minimize holy wars.
+Like most choices, this syntax serves multiple purposes and is done for consistency across codebases to avoid inconsequential variants.

 Comments function in multiple ways:
 * Comments a line